etechlearner/enterprise/docs/design-manager/docker-quickstart.md

 Note:

 - All data used by Stoplight is stored within the PostgreSQL data directory located at `/home/node/postgresql`, so be sure to include the `-v` option referenced above to ensure data is persisted outside the container.

+- The master process inside the container runs as the container's `nginx` user, which has a UID of `101`.
+Make sure that this user has write permissions to the mounted volume (specified with `-v`).

 ### Enabling SSL